-The highest profile miscarriage of justice of the twenty first century
+The highest-profile miscarriage of justice of the twenty-first century

 When historians look back at miscarriages of justice, some cases stand out.
-They stand out for a number of reasons, starting with the obvious: innocent defendants were prosecuted following a series of astonishing misjudgements.
+They stand out for a number of reasons, starting with the obvious: innocent defendants were prosecuted following a series of astonishing misjudgments.
 The miscarriages are compounded by an ignorant or malevolent media and the schadenfreude of the wider population.
-They acquire a life outside the courtroom and are discussed in workplaces, homes and pubs.
+They acquire a life outside the courtroom and are discussed in workplaces, homes, and pubs.
 They become symbolic.
 They exemplify prejudice.
 They inspire campaigners and they cause prosecutors and legal establishments to hunker down, circle the wagons and defend the indefensible.

 The Dreyfus case